-Finding bank owned homes and commercial properties for sale isn’t always as easy as most would expect.
+Finding bank-owned homes and commercial properties for sale isn’t always easy.

 It is critical to be able to quickly and efficiently pinpoint which banks have REOs to conserve time.
 Then investors, agents, and other buyers must understand how these financial institutions decide to sell.

-The video below shows how to find bank owned property:
+Watch this video to learn how to find bank-owned property:

-There are a number of ways to search for foreclosure and bank owned property.
+There are numerous ways to search for foreclosures and bank-owned property, including:

-- Tools to quickly identify ‘sell’ indicators to find the right institutions that can sell
+- Tools to quickly identify “sell” indicators to find banks that can sell REO

 - Comprehensive training